-Members can submit two projection images (slides or digital) in their Star level at each projection meeting.
+Members can submit two projection images (digital) in their Star level at each projection meeting.

 Members can submit two prints in their Star level in each of the two print categories, Monochrome (Black and White) and Colour, for a total of four prints per member.

 This is not a club competition and there is no competition between members.
 The judge's score is a reflection of his/her own opinion of each of the images.
 There are two judges at projection evaluation meetings, and one judge at print evaluation meetings.

 Each judge enters a score, from 1 to 10 for each submission, via an electronic scoring system.
 A score of 1 or 2 is almost never used and a 9 or 10 is rare but welcome!